Fuad-HH/degas2/README.md

 - Full configure scripts are not supported.
 Instead, make sure your compiler is used in src/Makefile and src/Makefile.local.
 - Create a run directory in DEGASROOT named after your system (e.g. LINUX64, MACOSX, etc.).
 Copy src/Makefile and src/Makefile.local to this new directory.
 - Go into that run directory and type "make randomtest" and run the associated exectutable.
 It should have worked.
-- Further documentation is in the Doc directory, especially degas2_all.pdf and  Running_DEGAS2_at_PPPL.txt
+- Some further configuration may be necessary.
+For documentation see especially degas2_all.pdf and  Running_DEGAS2_at_PPPL.txt in the Doc directory.